Izabela88/walkers-website/documents/features/features.md

     - ### **Write Review Button:**

-        - This button lead to new form where user can write a review about the pet sitter
+        - This button lead to new form where user can write a review about the pet sitter.

         ![write review](/documents/write-review.png)

-        - To give a rating, it is enough to press the appropriate number of stars
+        - To give a rating, it is enough to press the appropriate number of stars.
-        - There is also a textarea under the stars where the user can write opinion
+        - There is also a textarea under the stars where the user can write opinion.

         ![review](/documents/review.png)

-        - Review does not appear immediately in the pet sitter profile
+        - Review does not appear immediately in the pet sitter profile.
-        - To be displayed, it must first be approved by the admin
+        - To be displayed, it must first be approved by the admin.

         ![review in pet sitter profile](/documents/review-profile.png)

     - ### **Check Prices Button:**

-        - This button which open modal with prices what pet sitter is expecting for his/her services
+        - This button which open modal with prices what pet sitter is expecting for his/her services.

         ![prices](/documents/prices.png)

-        - The next or preview prices can be seen after pressing the buttons underneath
+        - The next or preview prices can be seen after pressing the buttons underneath.
+        - If pet sitter doesn't have any active ad's the 'check price' button is disabled.